kotatogram/kotatogram.github.io/hugo/content/faq/index.md

 Sadly, there are cases like that, if client uses custom API ID and hash.
 Risc is bigger for virtual numbers, but many reports came from Russian phone number users.

-Currently it happens less often (or I just recieve reports less often).
+Currently it happens less often (or I just receive reports less often).
 But if that happened to your account, you can write to recover@telegram.org or login@stel.com.
 Also you can open your mail app to send e-mail to login@stel.com with specific template by clicking "Help" button when trying to login to account.

 #### Do you have any plans to monetize Kotatogram? {#monetize}